MAFMC/SMARTindicatorsData/README.md

 6. The function `renderall` calls `render_smartind` for any rmd file in docs to build the book.
 The `index.Rmd` file now includes SOE and non SOE indicators.
 7. Equivalent functions retrieving information from the current version of the ecodata [Technical Documentation](https://noaa-edab.github.io/tech-doc/) have been written to retrieve key methods attributes.
 8. Stored methods datasets have been incorporated into `create_template_SOE` and `SMART_template_SOE.rmd`.
+9. Automated initial SMART ratings were added to `SMART_template_SOE.rmd` and a summary rating dataset is output for each indicator.

 To do: